VRC-Haptics/mapping-schema/README.md

 For `deprecated-versions`, these are semvar's that have been retired for one reason or another and no longer are recommended or widely supported.
 Their migration scripts exist under `schema/deprecated/`, but the schemas have been removed to enforce this.

+**SCRIPTS SHOULD PREPARE DEFAULTS FOR ANY USER SUBMITTED VALUES TO BE NON-ANSWERED.**
+THIS IS NULL IF A DEFAULT WASN'T GIVEN.

 Migration scripts are JavaScript modules that implement the `Migration` interface:

 ```javascript